 Clinical Exam Format

-The Clinical exam format is a 20-station multidisciplinary structured clinical exam which assesses your skills in Medicine, Surgery, Gynecology and Obstetrics, Pediatrics, and Psychiatry.
+The Clinical exam format is a 20-station multidisciplinary structured clinical exam that assesses your skills in Medicine, Surgery, Gynecology and Obstetrics, Pediatrics, and Psychiatry.
 There are 14 scored stations, 2 pilot (non-scored) stations and 4 rest (non-scored) stations.

 You must pass 10 or more of the stations to pass the exam.
 The pass rate is incredibly low.
 About 28%

 It is recommended that you should study the Handbook of Clinical Assessment and practice roleplays as much as you can.
 You may want to attend a course.
 Candidates also study different notes such as Karen notes, and the VMPF notes.
 John Murtagh’s General Practice is also worth revising.

 It is extremely wise to form a study group and there are many groups around where you can practice what is called “recalls”, which is when a candidate who has previously sat the exam attempts to reconstruct the station.

 The cost of sitting the Clinical Examination is currently $3,730 AUD ($400 extra for the online version).

 When and What types of jobs can I apply for as an Indian Trainee?

 You can apply for a range of trainee jobs.
 The main limitation is whether the employer will accept an IMG.
 Which for the majority of cases they will not.